 After this exercise, I brainstormed the visual style, based on the keywords Playful, Pittsburgh, and Movement.

 I settled on a whimsical, children's book inspired look and feel.

 I anchored my solution around neighborhood elementary schools.
 My thinking was that the principal and teachers would see the benefit in rallying kids around a common goal.
 In addition, they would have access to the parents and art teachers.
 If they could get the kids on board, then parents would follow.
 If parents felt their kids were at risk walking to school, they would want to take action.

 In addition to the application packet, I would need a way to generate excitement in the school.
 A playful poster would engage children and capture their imagination.

-- Identify the core values of an organization
+How to identify core values of an organization

-- Translate core values into a visual style
+How to translate core values into a visual style